Making a Malpractice Case Against Your Doctor

 - Loss of spousal companionship or support due to the negligent act

 Medical malpractice damages can fall into two categories: economic and non-economic.
-Economic damages are all damages that have a monetary value attached to them, such as medical bills, lost wages, and disability costs.
+Economic damages are the damages that have a monetary value attached to them, such as medical bills, lost wages, and disability costs.
+Non-economic damages encompass your pain and suffering after medical malpractice and can include loss of enjoyment or life and loss of consortium.

-Why Hire a Medical Malpractice Lawyer?
+Why Hire a Medical Malpractice Lawyer to Sue a Doctor?

 The prospect of saving money by attempting to handle a medical malpractice claim on your own may seem tempting, but it almost always ends poorly.
 Without the specialized knowledge and experience that a medical malpractice lawyer can provide, you run a very high risk of making mistakes that can cripple any attempt to seek compensation for medical malpractice injuries.

 The parties you will be dealing with in a medical malpractice claim, such as the defendant's insurance company, will immediately take advantage of your lack of knowledge.
-Hiring a lawyer specializing in medical malpractice cases can ensure your right to compensation is protected, and you are not taken advantage of.
+Hiring a lawyer specializing in medical malpractice cases can ensure your right to compensation is protected and you are not taken advantage of.

 A medical malpractice attorney can assist you with this negotiation and ensure your compensation potential isn't affected by your lack of experience.